NaN-tic/trytond-stock_lot_date/doc/index.rst

 Stock Lot Date Module
 #####################

-The Stock Lot Date module add a date field.
+The Stock Lot Date module adds a date field in the lots.